 But You’re Black– Don’t you have more Important Issues you Could be Fighting For?

 For a brief moment (okay, maybe a few brief moments) in my short-lived vegan history, I thought the same thing.
 That was until I continued to realize what I’ve already stated.
 A marginalized group is a marginalized group.
 I’ve lived my life as a Black female for my entire time on this Earth.
 And that will never change.
-So including others in the fight will not lessen the plight of the two groups I already belong to, but strengthen it because there is strength in numbers.
+So including others in the fight will not lessen the plight of the two groups (well, three groups, as I’ve now come to openly acknowledge my queerness on the spectrum of sexuality) I already belong to, but strengthen it because there is strength in numbers.
 I’ve been blessed to be born at a time in this world where so many of the generations before me have fought tirelessly to give myself and those other Black and brown persons who share this time with me the abilities and privileges to live as freely as we do.
 There is still and will like be for some time progress and change to be made.
 But in being blessed in that way I have also been blessed with a choice.
 I can join those freedom fighters and continue the work that has been going on for decades and even centuries.
 Or, I can take the blessings I’ve been given and pass the torch to another area that is admittedly newer– veganism and it’s intersectionality.
 Now, some do scoff at Black vegans fighting for animal rights when our people are still shot by police officers when they are unarmed, thrown into prisons for minor offenses, and discriminated against on a daily basis.
 However, as stated, these areas all interconnect if we really think about it.
 And so, fighting for the freedom of ALL living beings, including animals is truly the future of freedom fighting and activism.
 Why should we wait for a world where being Black or brown has no discrimination attached to it to start helping our brothers and sisters of another species when they so often suffer similar plights as we do as humans?
 Why are their voices deemed less important?

 My belief is that their voices shouldn’t be less important.
 We are all fighting the same fight and therefore we must help each other whenever and however we can.
 Each new generation will be tasked with taking on the problems, issues and fights of the last generation.
 Yes, this time animal liberation is at the forefront, more so now than it has been in the past.
 And as veganism continues to grow, it will become an even bigger force just as the issues of all the marginalized groups before them have become.
 All I know is that I want to be able to say that I listened to both my heart and my brain and tried to help and live as compassionately as I could during my no doubt brief time on this planet.
 I make it a point to showcase my activism through veganism as much as possible.
 On my Instagram page and here on this blog, I create recipes that include many of the whole foods that many Black and brown people may already be familiar with, making the recipes easier to create for vegans and making it an easier transition for non-vegans.
-I also try to follow Black and brown vegans who are doing their thing and are well off.
-I see this as a form of activism as well, as it shows us all that POC can also live this “luxe vegan life” that is only being attached to white vegans– and those POC are usually including some form of activism in their own vegan lifestyles, which also goes to show that no matter one’s station in life, there is always an opportunity to pay it forward when living a vegan lifestyle whether it be through humanitarian work, animal activism, or showing others the beauty of veganism.
+I also try to follow Black and brown vegans who are doing their thing and/or are living an upper middle class or upper class lifestyle.
+I see this as a form of activism as well, as it shows us all that POC can also live a “luxe (vegan) life” that is often only attached to white vegans– and those POC are usually including some form of activism in their own vegan lifestyles, which also goes to show that no matter one’s station in life, there is always an opportunity to pay it forward when living a vegan lifestyle whether it be through humanitarian work, animal activism, or showing others the beauty of veganism.
 I will continue to try and leave a mark in this lifestyle and I hope it will be seen as a hugely inclusive mark; one that aimed to help as many people, and species as possible.